intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

      interest

 Any RSAB member holding a "CONCERN" position must explain their concern to the community in detail.
-The explanation might or might not be actionable.

 There are three reasons why an RSAB member may file a position of CONCERN: